dsm-museum/artefact/README.md

 # About ARtefact

-ARtefact is a platform and framework for displaying 3D models, adding annotations and connecting content to them.
+ARtefact is an interactive application for displaying 3D models and annotating highlights on the model with additional content like text, images and audio.

-It is developed at the [German Maritime Museum](https://dsm.museum) and built with three.js and Quasar.
-It has been co-developed with teachers and students with research results available at [https://dl.acm.org/doi/abs/10.1145/3656585](https://dl.acm.org/doi/abs/10.1145/3656585).
+It has been co-developed at the [German Maritime Museum](https://dsm.museum) with teachers and students from Bremerhaven with research results available at [https://dl.acm.org/doi/abs/10.1145/3656585](https://dl.acm.org/doi/abs/10.1145/3656585).

-If you encounter any problems adding your own 3D models or content, feel free to contact us.
-We are here to help.
+It's possible to use this app to display your own content.
+If you need help or encounter any problems adding your own 3D models or content, feel free to contact us.

 ## Features

 - Show your various 3D models in an interactive viewer
 - Play an animation that further explains your artefact
 - Test the knowledge of your visitos in a configurable and fun quiz
-- Attach annotations to interesting parts of your 3D model and add accompanying text info in a separate info layer (see below ▼)
+- Attach annotations to interesting parts of your 3D model and add accompanying text info in a separate info layer (see below)

 ## Showcase